 Last week, IBM’s World of Watson conference and exhibition took place in Las Vegas, attracting more than 16,000 participants.
 Watson is IBM’s technology platform that uses natural language processing and machine learning to reveal insights from large amounts of unstructured data that includes news articles, research reports, social media posts and enterprise system data.

-(I work for IBM and I’d say that this rather dry description doesn’t do justice in helping you see the sheer scale, scope and speed of what Watson can do in so many different areas.
+(I used to work for IBM and I’d say that this rather dry description doesn’t do justice in helping you see the sheer scale, scope and speed of what Watson can do in so many different areas.
 This 90-second video might help).

 One of the many Watson announcements out of last week’s event was General Motors and IBM announcing a partnership to bring the power of GM’s OnStar communications, in-vehicle security, hands-free calling, turn-by-turn navigation, and remote diagnostics systems together with IBM Watson to create OnStar Go, the auto industry’s first cognitive mobility platform.